 - 10 drops of Lavender Essential Oil

 Combine all the ingredients into a glass bowl.
-(Note: Any of the natural ingredients mentioned above can be used alone or in combination in order to achieve a detoxification effect.
-The detox bath recipe can be doubled but understand this will increase the detox effect.
+(Note: Any of the natural ingredients mentioned above are fine to use alone or in combination in order to achieve a detoxification effect.
+The detox bath recipe ingredients can be doubled, but understand this will increase the detox effect.
 If you are new to detox baths, I highly recommend that you begin slowly with any type of detox bath.
 (Please read the IMPORTANT INFORMATION included below.)

 Dry body brush before showering to stimulate your body’s detox processes and shed dead skin cells.
 Jump into the shower and wash thoroughly using a non-toxic soap.

 Fill your tub with hot water.
 The heat of the water opens your pores and allows for maximum absorption.
 It will also help to make you sweat which is a natural detoxification process in itself.
 As the water begins to fill the tub, add the ingredients directly under the running water.
 Give the water a stir to help incorporate the ingredients into the water and allow it to mix thoroughly.
 The water may have a yellowish to orange tint from the ginger.

 Soak as much of your body as possible for about 20 to 40 minutes.
 Relax, deep breath, breathe in the lavender scent.
 Listen to calming music.
 Calm your mind.